Seguridad

-How to rescue a worker inside a tower
+How to Rescue a Worker Inside a Tower

-1. Emergency Response Activation
+1. Activation of the Emergency Response

 3. Establishing Contact and Evaluating Rescue Options